astralfields/dotfiles/README.md

 - learn how to use and configure ranger

 I also have to reinstall Arch on both laptop and desktop.
 My laptop needs an SSD, the system is way too bloated, and I want to setup drive encryption since I take my laptop everywhere.
+I don't game on it much so performance doesn't really matter.
-As for my desktop, I don't boot into it much (all I do at my home PC is gaming, for which I sadly still need Windows), but for some reason it behaves strangely.
+As for my desktop, I don't boot into Arch much (all I do at my home PC is gaming, for which I sadly still need Windows), but for some reason it behaves strangely.
 WINE especially has some weird errors.
-Here I also want F2FS, maybe drive encryption too.
+I also want to switch to F2FS, maybe use drive encryption too.

 # jaagr's dots alias stuff

+### Alias

     alias dots='git --git-dir=$HOME/.dots.git/ --work-tree=$HOME'

-###Setup
+### Setup

     git init --bare $HOME/.dots.git
     dots remote add origin https://github.com/jaagr/dots.git